 Are there any TV shows you’d recommend me based on this list?
 I’m always looking for new shows to watch (even if they’re not on Netflix!
 I plan to write a list of some of my favourites that aren’t available on Netflix soon).
 I plan to add to this list every time I discover something new to watch on Netflix, too.
-I also plan to round up the best movies on Netflix, so keep an eye out for that.

 If you haven’t seen it yet, I’d definitely recommend giving Riverdale a try.
 I know such a wide range of people who’ve watched and enjoyed it, including my parents and my husband.
 It’s completely farfetched but that’s part of its charm.
 Plus, it makes it impossible to predict what’s going to happen next.

 Based on the Archie comics, the show follows the dramatic lives of Archie and his friends as they find themselves caught in the middle of murder mysteries.
 There’s action, there’s scandal, there’s love, sex and broken hearts, and sometimes there’s even singing.
 It’s brilliantly bonkers.